 I did a lot of research online and on Pinterest before I dove deep into this recipe.
 I wanted to prepare the best tasting, most moist turkey that ever graced a Thanksgiving tablescape and I did a pretty good job on my first year.
 By year two, I had all the kinks worked out and there’s been no turning back since.

-How to roast the Perfect Turkey~ This turkey recipe is very easy and has worked better than beautifully for me for the past 7 years.
+This turkey recipe is very easy and has worked better than beautifully for me for the past 7 years.
 I am not a domestic diva but there are a few things that I can really cook so well that it will knock the taste right outta your mouth..turkey is one of those things.
 So, I want to share with you all my secret of how to roast the perfect turkey.
-Thanksgiving is my holiday our entire family, both sides, comes to our house because the Big Guy and I absolutely know how to roast the perfect turkey.
+Thanksgiving is my holiday our entire family, both sides come to our house because the Big Guy and I absolutely know how to roast the perfect turkey.
 I know people deep fry, rotisserie and all sorts of creative ideas but when it comes to Thanksgiving dinner, I like my turkey traditional.
-Today I will share with you what I’ve perfected as the sure fire way of how to roast the perfect turkey.
+Today I will share with you what I’ve perfected as the sure-fire way of how to roast the perfect turkey.

-Easy tips to how to roast the perfect turkey
+Easy tips on how to roast a turkey perfectly every time

-- How to roast the perfect turkey starts with selecting the right turkey for your family.
-To calculate how much turkey you will need, I use the rule that allots for 1 pound of turkey for every adult and 3/4 pounds for every child that you will be feeding.
+- Learning how to roast the perfect turkey starts with selecting the right turkey for your family.
+To calculate how much turkey you will need, I use the rule that allows for 1 pound of turkey for every adult and 3/4 pounds for every child that you will be feeding.
 You will have leftovers and there will be no fighting over portions.
 Everyone will have their fair share of the tryptophan high that Thanksgiving brings us all.